NikoIcardo/markdown-to-chicago/main-content-processed.md

 #### Human Network Attacks

-In another article by Thomas published in 1999, [Human Network Attacks ](https://online.fliphtml5.com/Article-on-psych-weapons/zczi/)[\[32\]](#bib-32) discusses how China and Russia believed that it was important to conduct psychological warfare operations using psychotronic weapons during peace time:
+In another article by Thomas published in 1999, [Human Network Attacks ](https://online.fliphtml5.com/Article-on-psych-weapons/zczi/) discusses how China and Russia believed that it was important to conduct psychological warfare operations using psychotronic weapons during peace time:[\[32\]](#bib-32)

 > “In fact, there is even some agreement among Chinese and Russian psychologists about the growing importance of both countering and conducting peacetime information-psychological defensive and offensive operations.”